About the ADF

 The African Development Fund emerged as the solution to two major constraints which became apparent after the African Development Bank had commenced operations in 1974 i) the limited amount of resources which the Bank could provide and ii) the nature as well as the terms of the loans, which were not fully appropriate for the poorest of its member countries, especially for projects with long-term durations or non-financial returns.

 The Fund’s resources consist of contributions from internal Bank resources and periodic replenishments by donor countries, usually on a three-year basis.
 Initial contributions to ADF were pledged in 1972.
 The first replenishment – designated ADF I – took place in 1974 and covered the period 1976-1978.
-In total, the ADF has been replenished thirteen times; therefore, the current ADF period is ADF-13.
-Consultations on the thirteenth replenishment successfully concluded in September 2013 for the Fund’s activities in 2014-2016.
-For the ADF-13 period, ADF Deputies agreed on a replenishment level, excluding technical gap, of UA 4.86 billion, an amount equivalent to US $7.3 billion.
-Once the thirteenth replenishment has been approved by the Board of Governors, it will become effective in 2014.
+In total, the ADF has been replenished fourteen times; therefore, the current ADF period is ADF-14.
+The ADF-14 cycle came into effect on June 20, 2017, after the Fund had received Instruments representing 34% of the total amount pledged.
+For the ADF-14 period, ADF Deputies agreed on a replenishment level of UA 4.286.11 billion, equivalent to US $ 7.06 billion.